domasles/paperchat/README.md

   max-input-characters: 100
 ```

 Configuration in `config.yml` matches the environment variables.
-If both are set, `config.yml` file takes precedence.
+If both are set, the environment takes precedence.

 ### System Prompt Configuration